Powerlearnproject/se-day1-assignment-Arapbwogo/README.md

 Explain what software engineering is and discuss its importance in the technology industry.

+Software engineering is the branch of computer science that deals with the design, development, testing, and maintenance of software applications.

 Software engineering is a branch of computer science that deals with manipulations of software applications by using programming languages to provide solutions to end user.

 Importance of software engineering in the technology industry.